 – Ceiling on medication effect

 – Provide moderate pain relief

 SUBOXONE & METHADONE TREATMENT

 For many years Methadone has been the primary tool for treating heroin addiction; however, people who take Methadone are required to visit their Methadone clinic daily to obtain the medicine.
 This can be a barrier to treatment for many, especially as Methadone clinics are not present in every community.
 While Suboxone is also used for addiction treatment, a physician can prescribe the medication from their office for the person to take home—making treatment and recovery easier.

 If you or a loved one is suffering from opioid addiction, BRIGHTSIDE Clinic is ready to help with the recovery process every step of the way with medically-assisted treatment and counseling.
 Their individualized addiction treatment takes into account one’s health, medical history, and even their location to determine the best course of action for each patient.

-BRIGHTSIDE Clinic makes it their mission to provide accessible treatment that’s inclusive to anyone who wants to overcome their addiction.
-For more information, call the Northbrook location at (224) 205-7866, the Tinley Park location at (708) 292-0044, or the North Aurora location at (630-405-5899).
+BRIGHTSIDE Clinic makes it our mission to provide accessible treatment that’s inclusive to anyone who wants to overcome their addiction.
+For more information, contact our Northbrook, Tinley Park or North Aurora location.